This post is part of the series Pumping Mamas

-For those familiar with Our Breastfeeding Journey, you already know that we experienced some challenges breastfeeding with our first son Peanut.
+For those familiar with Our Breastfeeding Journey, you already know that we experienced some breastfeeding challenges with our first son Peanut.
 It began due to his tiny size at birth (only 4 lbs 11 oz) and a very severe tongue tie.
 To provide breastmilk for him, I pumped from day one and during his growth spurts we had to supplement.
-He was able to finally nurse on his own by thirteen weeks old, though I continued to primarily pump because I was working full time.
-I was able to provide breastmilk until my supply dried up on its own at ten months, right around when we conceived our second son.
+He was able to finally nurse on his own by thirteen weeks old.
+But I continued to primarily pump because I was working full time.
+I was able to provide breastmilk until my supply dried up on its own at ten months.
+That was right around when we conceived our second son.

 Our adorable son, Pickle, is now two months old!

 I wish I could tell you that this time our breastfeeding journey was easier, but in some ways it was even harder.